bstarynk/bismon/README.md

 The license (GPLv3+) is likely to not change (it is contractually specified in the [CHARIOT](http://chariotproject.eu/) grant).
 The copyright notice is probably wrong: in generated files, it is not yet conforming to GPL expectations.
-Once formally released (in 2020), it is likely that the copyright owner will change (probably to CEA, my employer).
 These details are pending bugs, but there are much more other bugs too.